loubnabnl/Sign-Segmentation-with-Transformers/README.md

 - [Katrin Renz](https://www.katrinrenz.de), [Nicolaj C. Stache](https://www.hs-heilbronn.de/nicolaj.stache), [Samuel Albanie](https://www.robots.ox.ac.uk/~albanie/) and [Gül Varol](https://www.robots.ox.ac.uk/~gul),
 *Sign language segmentation with temporal convolutional networks*, ICASSP 2021.  [[arXiv]](https://arxiv.org/abs/2011.12986)

 We used the pre-extracted frame-level features obtained by applying the I3D model on videos to retrain the MS-TCN architecture for frame-level binary classification and reproduce the papers results.
-The `test [302MB]` folder proposes a notebook for reproducing the original paper results, with a meanF1B = 68.68 on the evaluation set of the BSL Corpus.
+The `tests` folder proposes a notebook for reproducing the original paper results, with a meanF1B = 68.68 on the evaluation set of the BSL Corpus.

 We further implemented new models in order to improve this result.
 We wanted to try attention based models as they have received recently a huge gain of interest in the vision research community.
 We first tried to train a Vanilla Transformer Encoder from scratch, but the results were not satisfactory.